Tripod in uniform spanning tree and three-sided radial SLE$_2$: Introduction

 \paragraph*{Acknowledgments.} We thank Chongzhi Huang for helpful discussion about Section~\ref{subsec::pre_SLE}.
 We thank Yunhui Wu and Hong Zhang for helpful discussion about the proof of Lemma~\ref{lem::g_solution_Laplace}.
-All three authors are supported by Beijing Natural Science Foundation (JQ20001).
-H.W. is also supported by New Cornerstone Investigator Program 100001127.
+We thank Yueheng Li and Jinwoo Sung for helpful discussion on how to extend our conclusion from the hexagonal lattice to $\Z^2$ lattice.
+H.W. is supported by New Cornerstone Investigator Program 100001127.
 H.W. is partly affiliated at Yanqi Lake Beijing Institute of Mathematical Sciences and Applications, Beijing, China.